tenzir/tenzir/web/docs/understand/operators/sources/from.md

 ```
 from stdin read json
+from file stdin read json
+from file - read json
+from - read json
 ```

 Read bytes from the file `path/to/eve.json` and parse them as Suricata.
+Note that the `file` connector automatically assigns the Suricata parser for `eve.json` files when no other parser is specified.

 ```
+from file path/to/eve.json
 from file path/to/eve.json read suricata
 ```